SanPen/GridCal/doc/md_source/modelling.md

 \end{bmatrix}
 $$

-#### Series Impedance
+### Series Impedance

-Carson’s equations are used in power system analysis to calculate the series self and mutual impedances of overhead transmission lines, taking into account the effects of the ground return path.
-They are based on the following assumptions:
+Carson’s equations calculate the series self and mutual impedances of overhead transmission lines, accounting for the ground return path.
+They assume long, horizontally arranged conductors with average height for sag effects, homogeneous and lossless free space, uniform earth properties, and conductor spacing much greater than conductor radius to neglect proximity effects.
+The impedance matrix elements are derived from the tower geometry and conductor characteristics.

-- The conductors are perfectly horizontal above ground and are long enough so that three-dimensional end effects can be neglected.
-This makes the field problem two-dimensional.
-The sag is taken into account indirectly by using an average height above ground.
-- The free space is homogeneous and lossless, with permeability $\mu_0$ and permittivity $\varepsilon_0$.
-- The earth is homogeneous, with uniform resistivity $\rho$, permeability $\mu_0$, and permittivity $\varepsilon_0$, bounded by a flat plane of infinite extent.
-- The spacing between conductors is at least one order of magnitude larger than the conductor radius, so that proximity effects can be ignored.

-The elements of the series impedance matrix can then be calculated from the geometry of the tower configuration and from characteristics of the conductors:

 ![Carson’s geometry data of the tower](figures/3ph_carson.png "Carson’s geometry data of the tower")